matthew-brett/msc_imaging/assessment_b_2018_faq.md

 ## How did you create the event .txt files?

-The OpenFMRI data does not not come with the `.txt` files giving the onset, duration and amplitude information for each event type.
+The OpenNeuro data does not not come with the `.txt` files giving the onset, duration and amplitude information for each event type.
 I created these files from the overall event definition files for each task.

-For example, here are a listing of the `.txt` files for subject 01:
+For example, here is a listing of the `.txt` files for subject 01:

 ```
 sub-01/func/sub-01_task-onebacktask_run-01_label-objects.txt